BaselOmari/CIFAR-10-Image-Classifier/README.md

 # CIFAR-10-Image-Classifier

 Welcome to the CIFAR-10 Image Classifier.
-This project was created as part of the Bootcamp for the Computer Vision Team of the University of Waterloo Aerial Robotics Group.
+This project was created as part of a Bootcamp for the Computer Vision Team of the University of Waterloo Aerial Robotics Group.

 # Languages, Libraries and Frameworks used:
 - Python